Smartling/SmartlingHelp/_articles/gdn/gdn-integration/creating-localized-content.md

 > If you do need to translate your swapped content, you will need to browse to the translated page again to capture it for translation.

-> If you repeat your source content in your swap for some languages, remember that they will not change if you alter the source content.
+> If you repeat your source content in your swap for some languages, remember that they will not automatically change if you alter the source content.

 ### Content Swap Tips